coseyfannitutti/mysterium/README.md

 # mysterium
- TKL keyboard that can be entirely assembled using only through hole components, including usb type c and oled display
+ TKL keyboard that can be entirely assembled using only through hole components, including usb type c

 [BOM, Build Guide, and Flashing Information](./doc)